Flight Delay Compensation: What You’re Entitled to and How To Get It

 If I cancel my flight, will I get a refund?

-If you cancel your flight, you may be able to get a refund depending on the fare type you purchased, your reason for canceling, and your level of insurance coverage.
+If you cancel your flight, you may be able to get a refund depending on the fare type you purchased, your reason for canceling, and whether you have trip cancellation insurance.

 What happens if you miss your connecting flight?